 We asked members of the Paladino team to share what they have learned since joining this one-of-a-kind firm.
 Some have been here for weeks, others have been here for decades.
-Looking at the experience of working at Paladino through the eyes of our current team you might begin to understand if this is the right company for you.
+Curious to know if you would fit in at Paladino?
+Here’s some insight into Paladino through the eyes of our current team.

 Then check out our Careers page.

 Anya Fiechtl, Senior Consultant

 Joined Paladino: 2019

 In my first week, I’ve learned that Paladino and Company is a well-oiled machine with an all-hands-on-deck attitude.
 Everyone here is talented, knowledgeable, passionate, and curious about sustainable design, AND they’re so kind, personable, and approachable.
 We do awesome work because we love what we do, and we’re positioned to make the world a better place.
 Really, we get to do that every day!

 Paroma Chakravarty, Associate Consultant